-2020 Mini Cooper SE Revealed With Up To 168 Miles Of Range
+2020 Mini Cooper SE Revealed With Up To 168 Miles Of Range In Europe

 With a generous instant torque, it should be a real hoot around town.
+EPA range is estimated at 114 miles.

 It might not have the same impact as the original Mini, but the new Cooper SE is an important model as it allows the BMW-owned brand to enter the electric era.
 It’s labeled as being the “first purely electrically powered premium small car” (what about the BMW i3?) and combines just about everything we like about the Mini with a zero-emissions powertrain.